nsipplswezey/nsipplswezey.github.io/about.md

 Software engineer.

-Currently: rapid prototyper.
+Currently: using react-native to build mobile apps that know what they're looking at.

-Previously: clinical trial data visializer @UCSF, project manager @novamodeler, hacker in residence @hackreactor.
+Previously: computational modeling for research and education @UCBerkeley, clinical trials for lasers and vision @UCSF, product and engineering @novamodeler, hacker in residence @hackreactor.